 95% of cheaters don't get caught

 Research carried out by ETS and the Ad Council indicates that the majority of cheaters stay unnoticed and don’t get caught for their misconduct.
-This is another motive for other students to break the established rules of academic integrity.
-According to U.S. News and World Report, 90% of polled college students are sure that they will not be caught cheating.
+This is another motive for other students to break the established rules of academic honesty.
+According to U.S. News and World Report, 90% of polled campus students are sure that they will not be caught cheating.

 Dishonesty among college students stems from high school